Robotixs/yanjun_liu.github.io/_pages/projects.md

 {% include base_path %}

-## RAMIS-based Optimal Control and Motion Planning for RCM-constrainted Redundant Manipulator
+## Optimal Control of RCM-constrainted Redundant Manipulator in RAMIS
 * 08/2022 - Present
 * In collaboration with Ruiqi Rao from Sun Yat-Sen University
 * Advisor: Prof. Weibing Li